What is an absentee leader?

 - Read Leadership Books – 101 Leadership John C. Maxwell

 - Get them a mentor who is a successful leader.

 - Hire a leadership coach to help them succeed

 - Becoming a Better Leader [e-Book] Click here to download your copy.

-Companies don’t always see the effects of this type of leadership style until the damage has already occurred.
+Companies don’t always see the effects of this leadership style until the damage has already occurred.

 Recognize the absentee leader within your organization or inside yourself and address the situation.
 Employees want a leader who is there for them.
-Staff follow a leader who will coach, train, motivate, recognize their accomplishments and help them to succeed.
+Staff follows a leader who will coach, train, motivate, recognize their accomplishments, and help them to succeed.

 Have you experienced an absentee leader?
 If yes, What was it like?

 Comments are always welcome and please share this post with your colleagues, friends, and family on your social networks!
 Sharing is caring.

 How about creating Harmony in Your Life; click on the link 21- Days Optimal Work/Life Balance Workshop to learn more.